Multiplanetary-Innovation-Enterprise/RAN-Rover/RoverCode/README.md

 # Rover Code 2024 - 2025

-This is the rover code, written in C++ by Braeden Moore for the Astro Huskies's Lunabotics Rover "Rover Name"
+This is the rover code, written in C++ by Braeden Moore for the Astro Huskies's Lunabotics Rover "Atlas"

 ## How is this project organized?